Tommy-2000/magiplex_film_rentals/README.md

 * Settings Activity - a system default settings page for the application.

-**UPDATE 1** I'm currently dealing with an issue of displaying the first fragment 'LatestFilmsFragment'
+**UPDATE 1** I'm currently dealing with an issue converting a JSON string into a Bitmap image within the ViewHolder for the RecyclerView.
+Any contributions to this project would be much appreciated.
+(MasterFilmAdapter - **Line 139-150**)

-**UPDATE 2** I'm currently working out what elements of the application can be modified by this settings activity.
-Please let me know of any suggestions you would like to make.

 # Fragments